 When is a competitive shooter not competitive enough?
 When scrubs and noobs are playing the same playlists as hardcore players.
 A lot of online shooters already have ranked and unranked matches, although certain kinds of hardcore players who aren’t feeling up to a real challenge prefer to prey upon casuals in the unranked matches and clueless losers still inflict themselves on decent players in ranked.

 There should be more rewards for playing ranked and succeeding.
 In fact, there should be regular online tournaments.
 With esports becoming more and more a thing, wouldn’t it be nice if you could get a piece of that action from home?
+To take part competitively in esports tournaments, you will want a capable internet package to keep you connected to the action at breakneck speeds; visit EATEL to find out about such packages.
 Giving out virtual currency and in-game prizes for players performing well in ranked online tournaments would give a lot of players incentive to git gud, form teams, communicate, and play competitively rather than the current climate where a bunch of randos run around like headless chickens getting picked off by players who were lucky enough to be matched with competent players or smart enough to bring friends.

 This would also help with differentiating skill levels and maybe help cut down on the needless slaughter and driving off of noobs by pro-tier players.
 Persistent integrated tournaments could help separate the wheat from the chaff and keep hardcore and casual gamers from screwing up each others’ games.
 There’s nothing that drives off new players like getting hopelessly massacred in every match and with this level of separation, perhaps the quality of life for both kinds of gamers could improve.